RyanSIvie/Spotify3720App/README.md

 `npm start`

 ## Modifying Code
-We used the JS framework React and Express
+We used the JS framework React and Express.